Independent Research for Credit during the Academic Year

 College of Arts and Sciences:

-- The College of Arts & Sciences asks that you meet with your advising dean in KG17 Klarman Hall, the Advising and Admissions office.
-You can click here to make an appointment or check out this link for walk-in hours, http://as.cornell.edu/academic-advisors.
-There you will be given a petition form and will be asked to get your faculty advisor’s signature of approval.
+- Petitions can be found by going here, General Petition Form, or in the Student Services Office in KG17 Klarman Hall.
 Before bringing the form back to the college you will need to see me, Kristy Long, in 216 Stimson Hall, to get a stamp and a copy of your approved online independent research form (you will receive an email once your research supervisor approves).
 Both the petition and the copy of the approved research form will go back to the college for processing.

 College of Engineering: